Skip to main content

 CategoryDescription

-repo_closeThe closing leg of a repo.
-Auto-created by KeyStone at maturity.
+repo_closeThe closing leg.
+Auto-created by KeyStone at maturity with reversed legs.

 nullA standard DvP settlement (default).